 An Increasingly Complex Market — Your Opportunity

-As the global economy expands, so does the need for specialists who can navigate, understand, and drive it forward.
+As the global economy expands, so does the need for specialists who can understand it, navigate it and drive it forward.

-The one-year, full-time Master of Science in International Business at Lerner College prepares you to play a larger strategic, financial and managerial role.
-You’ll learn frameworks and case studies that will help you to spot trends and weigh opportunities, and gain soft skills for adapting to cultural differences in the workplace and in the marketplace.
+The master of science in international business at Lerner College is available on-campus, online and as a hybrid of both formats.
+The degree prepares you to play a larger strategic, financial and managerial role.
+You’ll study frameworks and case studies that will help you to spot trends and weigh opportunities, and learn skills for adapting to cultural differences in the workplace and in the marketplace.

-You will gain both knowledge and judgment from experienced and generous faculty who have lived, taught, and worked around the world.
-Internships, global study opportunities, campus events and presentations, and a diverse set of peers all provide unique opportunities.
+You will benefit from experienced and generous faculty who have lived, taught and worked around the world.
+Internships, global study opportunities, campus events and presentations and a diverse set of peers all provide unique opportunities.
 Broaden your perspective and sharpen your focus around particular themes or business situations of interest.

-The MSIB is a 30-credit degree program that can be completed in one academic year, provided you enroll during the fall (12 credits), winter (6 credits) and spring (12 credits) sessions.
-For students with an undergraduate degree in business administration, the program brings an international perspective to your knowledge of business functions; for those with engineering, science, economics or other undergraduate degrees, it expands your vision from a product-centric and micro view to a corporate and global perspective.
+The MSIB is a 30-credit degree program.
+No matter the area of study of your undergraduate degree, the program brings an international perspective to your knowledge of business functions and expand your vision from a product-centric, micro view to a corporate and global perspective.

-You may choose 6 international business elective credits and 12 business and/or interdisciplinary elective credits in a variety of disciplines including accounting, economics, finance, quantitative methods, entrepreneurship, operations management, marketing and management.
+You may choose 12 business and/or interdisciplinary elective credits (4 courses) in a variety of disciplines including accounting, economics, finance, quantitative methods, entrepreneurship, operations management, marketing and management.
 You may also be able to work for course credit on an individual study basis with a faculty member on an approved research project.

 Learn from faculty who have conducted or are currently conducting research in international business topics, including: